Introduction

 Risks of Chronic Fatigue Syndrome

-1. Age and Gender :- CFS is typically found in people between 40 to 60.
+- Age and Gender : Chronic fatigue syndrome is typically found in people between 40 to 60.
 But, it can affect adolescents, children and even older people.
 Women are between 2 and 4 occasions more likely to suffer from CFS than men, which could be due to hormonal variations or immune responses.

-2. Previous Viral Infections :- Some people develop CFS after viral illnesses.
+- Previous Viral Infections :- Some people develop chronic fatigue syndrome after viral illnesses.
 The viruses Epstein-Barr virus (EBV), Cytomegalovirus (CMV), and human herpesvirus 6 (HHV-6) have been associated with triggering the condition.
 The viruses can cause abnormal immune reactions for those who are susceptible.

-3. Immune System Abnormalities :- Patients with CFS usually suffer from unbalanced or overactive immune systems that make them more susceptible to chronic inflammation or hypersensitivity to stressful triggers.
+- Immune System Abnormalities :- Patients with chronic fatigue syndrome usually suffer from unbalanced or overactive immune systems that make them more susceptible to chronic inflammation or hypersensitivity to stressful triggers.

-4. Genetics :- CFS can be passed down through families, indicating it is a inheritance predisposition.
+- Genetics :- Chronic fatigue syndrome can be passed down through families, indicating it is a inheritance predisposition.
 However, no particular gene has been definitively identified.

 Problems and Complications of CFS